UkoeHB/bevy_cobweb_ui/src/sickle_ext/SICKLE.md

 ### Method 1: `bevy_cobweb_ui` specs

-In this method *structure* and *styling* are merged, and you customize widgets be overriding widget specs (see the [loading](bevy_cobweb_ui::loading) module for information about specs).
+In this method *structure* and *styling* are merged, and you customize widgets by overriding widget specs (see the [loading](bevy_cobweb_ui::loading) module for information about specs).
 The code-side widget will add all structure and attributes at once.
 Under the hood we use `sickle_ui` theming to store and manage the attributes, but there is no code-side overriding or style inheritence because all attributes are always inserted directly to the widget's `Theme<C>` component, so there is no room to inherit attributes from `Theme<C>` components on ancestors.

 Continuing the example from above, in this method we construct a `spec` for the widget containing default structure and styling.